Lincoln Hirst on Gadgets, Con Tricks and Iatrosedation

 For me, the most important thing is honesty when you’re treating patients who are nervous.
 You have to be totally honest.
 There is a slight element of what I feel is dishonesty in hypnosis, so I’m a little uncomfortable with that.
 Also I’m not very good at it (laughs).
 So I use certain things from hypnosis like slow someone’s heart rate down and get them breathing properly.
 But I don’t think it’s as good as it’s made out.
 There are very few patients who are susceptible enough for hypnosis to work as a sole method for anxiety or pain control.

 But I think the basics behind it, the way you talk to people and use your voice and that sort of thing is good.
-So I take parts of it but not all of it, and as I say that slight dishonesty worries me a bit.
+So I take parts of it but not all of it.

 Even though I’m slightly unconvinced about the powers of hypnosis, I have to say there is a hypnotherapist local to me in Hertfordshire who has helped two of my patients with a severe gagging problem in just a handful of visits.
 Honestly, I would not have believed it if I had not seen the results with my own eyes.

-NG: You mentioned people who have a severe gag reflex and also dealing with people who were abused in childhood.
+NG: You mentioned people who have a severe gag reflex and also dealing with people who were abused in childhood when you were talking to me earlier.
 Can you go into that a bit more – how do you work with those people?

 LH: You have to really get someone to be comfortable with you and open up and then they might tell you stuff.
 I learned a lot actually from some of the information on Dental Fear Central about that.
 It made me more aware of it, so then I did some research and found out how common it is.